hackerworldyt/Custom_SMS/README.md

 ## **HwBomber - Custom SMS Sender**

 ### **⚡ Developed by: @GoTo_HellxD**
-🚀 **HwBomber** is an advanced **custom SMS sender script** that allows users to send messages to Indian mobile numbers effortlessly.
+🚀 **Hw Custom SMS** is an advanced **custom SMS sender script** that allows users to send messages to Indian mobile numbers effortlessly.
 Built with **Python**, this tool ensures efficient messaging with authentication, key verification, and automatic updates.

 ---